Portland Thunder (WFL)

 In the first half of the season Portland played poorly, going 2-7-1.
 The Storm won their first game when they beat Detroit in the ninth week.
 Originally a Wheels home game, the contest was moved to London, Ontario.
 The team improved during the second half of the season, thanks in part to several NFL players cut during training camp that September.
 Among the new signings were Ben Davidson of the Oakland Raiders, and Pete Beathard, who had been cut by the Kansas City Chiefs.
 With the stock of veterans, the Storm won six of their final 10 games.
 One of those wins was a 26–21 upset of the powerful Birmingham Americans.

 The team was in trouble off the field as well.
 They only drew 14,000 fans per game.
 Additionally, an onerous lease with Civic Stadium rapidly drained the team of cash.
 By the middle of the season, Harris was so short on cash that he persuaded the Detroit Wheels to move their game to his hometown of London, Ontario.
 The players went the last few games without being paid, and reportedly they had to depend on sympathetic fans for food.
 They were forced to move their final home game, against the Florida Blazers, to the road due to the poor attendance, and only played after Harris guaranteed them $50,000.
 The money never arrived.

 The team finished the season with an overall record of 7-12-1, tied with Houston-Shreveport for 8th place in the 12-team league and seemingly qualifying them for the playoffs.
 However, league officials decided to reduce the playoff field to six teams—without telling anyone with the Storm.
 Soon after, the IRS slapped a $168,000 lien on the franchise.

 The Portland Thunder took the Storm's place in 1975 and lasted until the entire WFL folded halfway through their second season.
 The Thunder's office in downtown closed in October 1975.

-In 2013, the Arena Football League expanded into Portland, as the Portland Thunder, making many recall the Storm/Thunder.
+In 2013, the Arena Football League expanded into Portland.
+The new franchise was named the Portland Thunder, making many recall the Storm/Thunder.